-4. K.N.
+4. R.N.
 License.
 Current licensure in Tennessee is required at the time of matriculation with the exception of individuals who have taken the licensing examination but have not received the results.
-Individuals admitted pending examination results are subject to immediate withdrawal from clinical courses, and withdrawal from the program by the end of the semester, if the examination is not passed; once the license is obtained the individual may reapply for admission.
+Individuals admitted pending examination results are subject to immediate withdrawal from graduate (300 level) clinical courses, if the examination is not passed.
+Once the license is obtained the individual may enroll in courses with a clinical practice component.